This entry will be updated every time there is a change.

 Current drug regimen (includes drugs for FH, heart health and other conditions):

-- Atenolol - 50 mg/ day (for heart arrhythmia and tachycardia)
+- Atenolol - 50 mg/ twice a day (for heart arrhythmia and tachycardia)

 - Amlodipine - 2.5 mg/ twice a day (for lowering blood pressure)